 1. How we use your information

-This privacy notice tells you what to expect when t-three Consulting Ltd (t-three) collects personal information. t-three is made up of different legal entities.
+This privacy notice tells you what to expect when t-three Consulting Ltd (t-three) and/or Kiddy & Partners (Kiddy) collects personal information. t-three and Kiddy are made up of different legal entities.
 This privacy notice is issued on behalf of the t-three Consulting so when we mention "we", "us" or "our" in this privacy notice, we are referring to the relevant company in the t-three Group responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us. t-three Consulting Limited is the controller and responsible for our website.
 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.
 Client personal data will be held for as long as the individual or their employer is in receipt of services from t-three, plus up to a maximum of 3 years.
 (If a client makes a specific request for their data to be deleted sooner and it does not conflict with any legal or compliance requirement to hold data for longer, we will honour the request).

 2. Use of Data Processors

 Data processors are third parties who provide online platforms for us to use to support our Client’s projects as well as our internal recruitment.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.
 The Data Processors that we currently have a relationship with are:

 From time to time, we may use other 3rd party providers at the request of our clients.
 Should a client wish to use another 3rd party provider, we will deal with this on a case by case basis and all applications will be disclosed and agreed to.